+Table 4.4.1.2.2 shows the expected allocations of the commercial ACL for Atlantic migratory group king mackerel under each option in Alternative 2.
 In general, a larger allocation to North Carolina would be the most beneficial to fishermen in North Carolina because it would allow landings levels to be maintained or increased, although larger allocations to North Carolina would reduce allocation to South Carolina, Georgia, Florida, and the Mid-Atlantic states.
-Also, separating an allocation would place North Carolina and the General Atlantic group under a smaller ACL than previously accessible.
+Also, separating an allocation would place North Carolina and the General Atlantic group under a smaller quota than previously accessible.
 South Carolina, Georgia, and the Mid-Atlantic states would share a quota with Florida without access to the North Carolina quota.
-Because Florida generally makes up a majority of the landings, fishermen in some of the other states in the General Atlantic group (particularly Georgia and Florida) could have less access to the stock if Florida landings are a large proportion of the General Atlantic ACL.
-If allocations are not substantially different from landings levels, there would be minimal impact on the fleet.
-The option for king mackerel allocation that would most likely benefit the North Carolina fishermen and possibly negatively impact fishermen in South Carolina, Georgia, Florida, and the Mid-Atlantic states is Option d (Table 4.4.1.3.1).
+Because Florida generally makes up a majority of the landings, fishermen in some of the other states in the General Atlantic group (particularly Georgia and Florida) could have less access to the stock if Florida landings are a large proportion of the General Atlantic quota.
+If allocations are not substantially different from landings levels, there would be minimal impact on the fleet, although future harvest patterns could be affected if participation changes in the states fishing on the General Atlantic quota.
+For Florida, Georgia, South Carolina, and the Mid-Atlantic, it would be expected that benefits to the fleet and associated fishing communities and businesses would be the highest under Option a; next highest under Option c; followed by Option b.
+Option d would be expected to be the least beneficial for these states because it provides the smallest allocation to the Florida, Georgia, South Carolina, and the Mid-Atlantic.
+For the North Carolina fleet, the opposite would be expected, in that a smaller allocation to the General quota would be more beneficial to fishermen harvesting in the EEZ of North Carolina.
+Therefore Option d would be expected to be the most beneficial for North Carolina fishermen.
+Option b would be less beneficial followed by Option c.
+Option a would be expected to be the least beneficial to North Carolina fishermen.